orsnaro/My-Configs-Cmder/README.md

 # My-Configs-Cmder
-This repo contains my mini-tools and batch script that I use along with cmder aliases and configs
+This repo contains my mini-tools and batch scripts that I use along with cmder aliases and configs